 One simple security measure weve introduced is telling all landlords and agents to be prepared to show you their ID before you hand over any money.
 The same applies to current flatmates if theyre taking the deposit from you.
 Dont be afraid to ask and feel free to note their name down too.

-We've introduced new guidelines for viewings.
 We're now asking all landlords and agents to be prepared to show you ID before you hand over any money, including a deposit.
 The same applies to current flatmates if they're the ones taking the deposit.
 We're also asking people to let you note down their name.